KimTurboutique/WorkDay_Scheduler/README.md

 # WorkDay_Scheduler
 This Work Day Scheduler was designed for Week 5 Bootcamp Challenge.
 It is designed to help the user organize their busy schedule by adding important events to this daily planner.

-I implemented my knowledge of JavaScript, Day JS and Local Storage to add functionality to this webpage with a interactive UI.
+I implemented my knowledge of JavaScript, Day JS and Local Storage to add functionality to this webpage with an interactive UI.

 ### Webpage URL: (https://kimturboutique.github.io/WorkDay_Scheduler/)